UPDATED BY FRANZISKA SPRITZLER, RD, CDE

 It’s not uncommon to experience food cravings when transitioning from a carbohydrate-heavy diet to a keto diet.
 Cravings can occur for several reasons, including nutrient deficiencies, stress, inadequate sleep, and changes in your blood sugar levels.
-However, the most common reason for experiencing cravings on the keto diet is that your body is still used to running on glucose.
+However, the most common reason for experiencing cravings on a keto diet is that your body is still used to running on glucose.
 While you’re adapting to keto, you’re limiting glucose but not fully up and running with ketones.
 This leaves your body a bit confused as to where to get its fuel.
 The result?
 Carb cravings.
 Switching over to using ketones (fat) as fuel takes time (typically a week or two, maybe even longer).
 Once you’ve transitioned, you’re likely to find you no longer experience food cravings!
-Until you’re fully keto-adapted, however, you’re going to want some tips and tricks to deal with those pesky cravings; read on to learn more.
+Until you’re fully keto-adapted, however, you’re going to want some tips and tricks to deal with those pesky cravings.
+Read on to learn more.

 How to Curb Cravings

-Here’s the good news; while cravings may be irritating, they’re absolutely manageable.
+Here’s the good news: while cravings may be irritating, they’re absolutely manageable.
 Use these four guidelines to calm and prevent your cravings before they throw you off track.

 #1 Eat Lots of Fat and Protein

 Fat and protein are your friends on keto.
 While fat is clearly a cornerstone of the keto diet, protein will help keep your blood sugar stable and induce a sense of satiety.
 If you’re experiencing cravings, it may be that you’re skimping on one of these two essential macronutrients.
-When in doubt, especially in the beginning, make sure to have some high-fat and high-protein snacks around.
+When in doubt, especially in the beginning, make sure to have some high-fat and high-protein keto-friendly snacks around.

 #2 Eat Regularly